What’s the Maximum HELOC Amount? HELOC Limits 2025

 Mortgage lenders determine the loan limit on a HELOC by offering a portion of your home’s value as your credit limit.

-The maximum HELOC amount is shown as a percentage (usually 85%) which represents the amount you can borrow against your home in total — including your HELOC and anything you own on your existing home loan.
+The maximum HELOC amount is shown as a percentage (usually 85%), which represents the amount you can borrow against your home in total—including your HELOC and anything you own on your existing home loan.
 This is known as your combined loan-to-value (CLTV).

 Check your maximum HELOC amount.
 Start here

-Typically, HELOCs that exceed 90% of the home’s value are only offered by lenders that issue memberships (i.e. credit unions).
+• Typically, HELOCs that exceed 90% of the home’s value are only offered by lenders that issue memberships (i.e., credit unions).

-Lenders can impose dollar limits on HELOCs as well as CLTV limits.
+• Lenders can impose dollar limits on HELOCs as well as CLTV limits.
 Dollar limits vary by lender; $10,000 to $25,000 are “normal” lower limits often borrowed, while higher HELOC limits can range as high as $1,000,000.

-How your maximum HELOC amount is determined
+How lenders determine your maximum HELOC amount

 Check your maximum HELOC amount.
 Start here